jimmy-guzman/jimmy.codes/src/_posts/how-i-built-simple-blogfolio.md

 title: How I Built This Site
 publishDate: 6 March 2022
 name: Jimmy  Guzman Moreno
-description: I wrote jimmy.codes using the latest technologies, and I want to share what I did.
+description: An overview of how jimmy.codes was built with modern technologies and services.
 keywords: react, nextjs, vercel, fathom, cypress, typescript, markdown
 imageUrl: https://res.cloudinary.com/jimmycodes/image/upload/c_scale,h_732,q_65,w_1472/v1645403248/jimmy.codes/how-i-built-simple-blogfolio.webp
 ---

 At the beginning of 2022, I decided I wanted to start blogging about coding.
 So in order to blog I needed a platform.
 I've also wanted to build a new portfolio under [jimmy.codes](/).
 This all led to building this blogfolio.
-The goal for this was simplicity, performance and markdown content.
+The goal for this was simplicity, performance and content powered by markdown.
+As a disclaimer, this is more of an overview rather than a how to guide.

 ## Table of Contents